RETINA-ICS/RETINA_docs/03-pecan.md

     - `PEcAn::DNDC`: for interfacing with the DNDC model
     - `PEcAn::BASGRA`: for interfacing with the BASGRA model
     - `PEcAn::ECOSSE`: for interfacing with the ECOSSE model

+- Functions we have added to the `rpecanapi`